 Representative of Election Subject and His/Her Authority

-An election subject shall notify the CEC Chair on the appointment of a representative at the CEC.
-In the case of submission of complete information, a chairperson of the election commission shall, within 24 hours, by its ordinance, register the representative and issue representative certificate, which at the same time functions as a badge to be worn by the representative.
+An election subject/subjects shall notify the CEC Chairperson on the appointment of a representative at the CEC.
+In case of submission of complete information, CEC Chairperson shall, within 24 hours, by its ordinance, register the representative and issue representative certificate, which at the same time functions as a badge to be worn by the representative.

 Only one representative of the election subject shall have the right to attend the sessions of the respective election commission, a request to speak and express his/her opinion, make a decision on various issues, as well as enjoy other rights envisaged by this Law.

-- After the Parliamentary Elections are called, but no later than on the 57th day before the Election Day, if, by the day of calling elections, the party has a representative in the Parliament of Georgia.
+- After the Parliamentary Elections are called, but no later than on the 57th day before the Election Day, if, by the day of calling elections, the party has a member of parliament elected by its nomination.

 - From January 1 until July 15 of the parliamentary election year, if it does not meet the above mentioned conditions.